ukatc/AtLAST_sensitivity_calculator/docs/source/home.rst

-The AtLast Sensitivity Calculator can be user to calculate the required exposure time to achieve a given sensitivity or, conversely, the sensitivity obtained for a given exposure time.
+The AtLast Sensitivity Calculator can be used to calculate the required exposure time to achieve a given sensitivity or, conversely, the sensitivity obtained for a given exposure time.